pryce-101/Hubtel.Cart/README.md

 # Hubtel.Cart

-LATEST UPDATE DOCUMENTATION
+**LATEST UPDATE DOCUMENTATION**
 Swagger UI Url => https://localhost:44344/swagger/index.html
 (port number may vary on your system)

-Changes
+*Kindly alter the connection string in the code base located in appsettings.json and appsettings.Development.json.

+**Changes**
 (Database)
-From MSSQL to PostgreSql
+From MSSQL to PostgreSql.
-Kindly Check below for the table script
+Kindly Check below for the table script to run on your local postgress database.

-Endpoints Using Entity Framework
+**Endpoints Using Entity Framework**
 DeleteItem
 GetItemsAfterAdd
 GetSingleCartItem
 AddItemToCartEF

-Async Task
+**Async Task**
 GetAllCartItems